Domestic Partnership vs Marriage: Difference & Benefits

 1. Is boyfriend a domestic partner?

 A boyfriend can become your domestic partner only when you legally submit the forms.
 You need to share a common residence.
-They need to shoulder the responsibilities of the house in order to qualify as a domestic partner.
+The partner needs to shoulder the responsibilities of the house in order to qualify as a domestic partner.

 Yes, domestic partners can get married whenever they want.
 Domestic partnership and marriage have different rights under the law.
 If you want to move from domestic partnership to marriage, then you can do so by registering for marriage legally.